vasenkom/Ceramic-studio/README.md

 - **Sections**: The homepage is divided into several sections including About, Courses, Shop, and Contact, providing visitors with essential information about TerraForm's offerings.
 - **Responsive Design**: The webpage is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.

+## Note

+The mobile version of the website is currently not available.
+Future updates may include mobile responsiveness.

 ## Repository Structure

 - **index.html**: The main HTML file containing the structure and content of the homepage.